byu-oit/handel/docs/handel-basics/consuming-service-dependencies.rst

+.. _consuming-service-dependencies:

 Consuming Service Dependencies
 ==============================
-When you specify a dependency on a service using [[Service Dependencies]], that service is auto-wired to your application.
+When you specify a dependency on a service using :ref:`service-dependencies`, that service is auto-wired to your application.
 This page contains information about how you can consume those injected dependencies in your application code to actually communicate with these services.

 When Handel wires services together securely, it will inject environment variables into the consuming service for each service that it depends on.
 These environment variables provide information about the created service that tell you information such as where to find the service and how to communicate with it.